Femboy: Attributes

+F1NN5TER, a genderfluid influencer, depicted here several months after beginning hormone replacement therapy, variously refers to himself as a girl, boy, or femboy.

 A 2022 analysis of the most followed male creators on TikTok identified the presence of effeminate attributes, such as the use of hair dye and jewelry.
 The paper found that the platform's top creators were "quite homogeneous; [...] almost exclusively white, toned, and young, with perfect or near perfect facial symmetry and considerable bodily adornment", stating that the male creators used the term as a replacement to the labels of effeminate and gay.
 A femboy may engage in cross-dressing—garments associated with the femboy aesthetic include skirts, dresses, and thigh highs.
 Jules Joanne Gleeson claims 4chan femboys are "often but not always assisted by HRT."
 Many femboys idealise a feminine form with a flat chest, leading some to use medicines used in gender-affirming hormone therapy in combination with substances purported to stunt breast growth.
 The element of youth in femboy culture has raised questions on how long one can remain a femboy.

-For male-to-female transgender people, being a femboy can be a way of avoiding the medical difficulties of transitioning.
+For trans women, being a femboy can be a way of avoiding the medical difficulties of transitioning.
 Gleeson also proposes the existence of the femboy as a method to escape both internal and external transphobia, alongside "the unique stigma" experienced by transgender women.
 She sees the femboy as a "self-made effeminate phenomenon" opposing traditional medical practice surrounding gender transition and as an example of "the erratic state of contemporary gender relations".

 Femboy is similar to the term shemale in that they both refer to individuals exhibiting masculine and feminine behaviors simultaneously; they express femininity in a delicate manner without the presence of the sexualised female body, such as large breasts.
 In the academic journal Porn Studies, Emerald Vaught sees femboys as encompassing both effeminate cisgender men and, despite this lack of corporeal femininity, bottoming trans women.
 In pornography, she sees the femboy as sharing the idea of a "youthful appearance" with twinks and as "represent[ing] an element of sexual fantasy" of transgender femininity.